I intend to apply for the subclass 186 visa as a Child Care Centre Manager, how do I get a skills assessment?

 To access the PDF version of the application form on the TRA website, you need Adobe 8 or above (Adobe is available as a free download).

-If you have forgotten your password for the online portal, please follow these instructions.
-From the online portal registration screen, click on the 'Click here if you have forgotten your password' link.
-By answering the three security questions you selected when first registering, you will be able to reset your password and log in using your username.
+If you have forgotten your password for the TRA online portal, please follow these instructions.
+Go to the TRA Online Portal, select 'Click here if you have forgotten your password'.
+By answering the three security questions you selected when first registering your MPA application, you will be able to reset your password and log in using your username.

-If you have been locked out of your online account or are unable to reset your password or have forgotten your username, you must send a signed written request to TRA requesting to have your account unlocked and/or for a new password and username to be issued.
+If you have been locked out of your online account, are unable to reset your password or have forgotten your username, please email email@example.com.
+Please include your TRA reference number, username, date of birth and email address.

 To request feedback, please email firstname.lastname@example.org with your personal information including your TRA reference number.